VeriHealth — True Health Discernment

 95% → 35%

-On identical medical scenarios, AI scores 95%.
-People interacting with that AI score only 35%, a 60-point drop, and worse than standard web search
+On medical scenarios, AI scores 95%, while people interacting with that identical model score only 35%.
+That 60-point drop makes the AI worse than standard web search.

 Satisfaction ≠ accuracy